 Arkansas Aviation Historical Society

 The Arkansas Aviation Historical Society will provide annually renewable scholarships for education to qualified candidate(s) currently attending a Arkansas Part 141 School.
 The award will be known as the Arkansas Aviation Historical Society Educational Scholarship and will be administered by the Executive Committee of the Society.
 The scholarships will be based on the recommendations of the Scholarship Committee.
 The Scholarship Committee will consist of the Scholarship Chair and three members appointed by the Executive Committee.
 The Executive Committee will determine the amount and number of grants annually.
 Unused balances of this award must be returned by the school to Arkansas Aviation Historical Society.
-Do not under any circumstances issue funds to the student.

 Learn more here